dustinsand/hex-arch-kotlin-spring-boot/README.md

 # Objective Of This Architecture

+* Platform Agnostic.
+Architecture can be used for applications developed for modern programming platforms such as the JVM, Go, .Net, Python, Node, etc.
 * Maintainable.
 Consistently structured software which is easy to understand, navigate and reason about.
 * Encourage a separation of concerns through layers of responsibility.
 * Evolutionary design.
 Easy to change, loosely coupled.